Constitution and Bylaws of the Arlington Historical Society, Inc.

 Article VI.
 Meetings of the Society

-- The regular meetings of the Society shall be held on the second Thursday of September, November, January, March, and May.
-The meeting in May shall be designated the annual meeting.
-The Board of Directors may change the date of any meeting provided two weeks’ notice is given to all the members.
+- An annual meeting of the Society shall be held on the second Thursday of May.
+The Board of Directors may change the date of the annual meeting provided two weeks’ notice is given to all the members.

 - Special meetings may be called by the President at any time, or shall be called upon the written request of ten members of the Society or a majority of the Board of Directors.